begriffs/pg_rational/README.md

 ## Precise fractions for PostgreSQL

 An efficient custom type.
 Perfect for exact arithmetic or user-specified table row ordering.
-Holds values as big as a bigint, with matching precision in the denominator.
+Holds values as big as an integer, with matching precision in the denominator.

 ### Features

-* Stores fractions in exactly 128 bits (two 64-bit integers)
+* Stores fractions in exactly 64 bits (same size as float)
 * Written in C for high performance
 * Detects and halts arithmetic overflow for correctness
 * Uses native CPU instructions for fast overflow detection